hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 ### ListItem::CopyItem

-To enable users to copy a snippet of code (eg. URLs, secrets, code blocks, etc.).
+To enable users to copy a snippet of code (eg. URLs, secrets, code blocks, etc.) use `ListItem::CopyItem`.

 Using the `@isTruncated` argument it is possible to constrain the text to one-line and truncate it if it does not fit the available space.
 Please be aware there are [serious accessibility concerns](/components/copy/snippet?tab=accessibility) with using this feature.